bryanoost/threat-hunting-scenario-tor/README.md

 ### 1. Searched the `DeviceFileEvents` Table

-Searched DeviceFileEvents table for any word that contained the string “tor”.
+Searched `DeviceFileEvents` table for any word that contained the string “tor”.
 Discovered
-probable download of Tor installer by employee account named “behelit”.
-Observed many Tor-related files copied to desktop and the subsequent creation of file named tor-shopping-list.txt at 2025-05-02T19:07:29.038172Z.
+probable download of TOR installer by employee account named “behelit”.
+Observed many TOR-related files copied to desktop and the subsequent creation of file named `tor-shopping-list.txt` at `2025-05-02T19:07:29.038172Z`.

-These events began at: 2025-05-02T18:42:12.7399542Z
+These events began at: `2025-05-02T18:42:12.7399542Z`

 **Query used to locate events:**